kunaljr/SMC-Finance-Assessment/README.md

 To Run the App on Your System Follow the below steps.

-1) Your Sytem must Have Node.js Installed
+1) Your System must Have Node.js Installed

 2) Go To The Folder Path Where You Want To Clone the app